timmanik/myaizu/README.md

 - `GET /health` - Health check
 - `GET /api` - API info

-## Contributing

-This is an internal project.
-Please follow the implementation plan in `implementation-plan.md`.

-## License

-Proprietary - Internal use only

 ## Testing

 See [TESTING-PHASE-1.md](./TESTING-PHASE-1.md) for detailed testing instructions.